sama1mansn/opbnb-docs/docs/tutorials/run-nodes-best-practices.md

 Need to re-download snapshot data to restore it to Full Node.
 :::

-Please refer to [the PR](https://github.com/bnb-chain/op-geth/pull/75) for the implementation and more details.
+For implementation details and further information, refer to [the PR](https://github.com/bnb-chain/op-geth/pull/75).

 ### Full Node

-You can run a full node if you need
+Operating a full node is recommended if you require:
-- A higher level of security and reliability assurance.
-Full node executes all blocks and verifies locally.
+- Enhanced security and reliability assurances.
+The full node meticulously executes and locally verifies all blocks.
-- The ability to query with the recent 128 blocks' trie data.
-E.g. get the balance of specific account at specific block height, simulate call at specific block height, debug trace at specific block height, etc.
+- The facility to query trie data of the most recent 128 blocks, such as retrieving an account's balance at a specific block height, simulating calls, and debugging traces.

-If you want to enable the full node, you can set the syncmode flag to full(`--syncmode full`) in the `geth` command.
+To enable the full node, set the `--syncmode full` flag in the `geth` command.

-Specifically, it's recommended to run a full node with PBSS and pebble to reduce data redundancy and have a better performance.
+It is particularly advised to operate a full node with PBSS and pebble to minimize data redundancy and enhance performance.

 ```
 --state.scheme path --db.engine pebble
 ```

-Please refer to [PBSS document](./pbss-pebble.md) for more details.
+For comprehensive details, consult the [PBSS document](./pbss-pebble.md).

 ### Archive Node(with op-reth)

-Archive node stores the entire history trie data.
+The Archive node mode archives the entirety of history trie data.
-It's suitable for use cases that require the entire history trie data, e.g. block explorer, analytics, etc.
+This mode is apt for scenarios necessitating access to the complete history trie data, such as block explorers and analytics.

-The current history trie data is around 3TB (at the end of April, 2024).
+The current volume of history trie data approximates 3TB (as of the end of April, 2024).
-The op-geth implementation will have a significant performance issue when the history trie data is large.
+Significant performance issues may arise in the op-geth implementation when managing extensive history trie data.
-It's recommended to run the archive node with op-reth.
+Therefore, it is recommended to operate the archive node in conjunction with op-reth.

-The example command to run the archive node with op-reth is as follows:
+Below is an exemplary command for initiating the archive node with op-reth:

 ```
 export L2_RPC=https://opbnb-mainnet-rpc.bnbchain.org